uom-resquant/modelling_book/docs/01-intro.md

 ## R object types: Data frame

 Ok, so now that you understand some of the basic types of objects you can use in R, let's start talking about data frames.
-One of the most common objects you will work with, in this course, is **data frames**.
+One of the most common objects you will work with, in this course, are **data frames**.
 Data frames can be created with the `data.frame()` function.

 Data frames are *multiple vectors* of possibly different classes (e.g., numeric, factors, character) but of the same length (e.g., all vectors or variables have the same number of rows).
 This may sound a bit too technical, but it is simply a way of saying that a data frame is what in other programs for data analysis gets represented as data sets, the tabular spreadsheets you have seen when using Excel.